jrmykolyn/goalist/README.md

 ```

 ### `complete` / `c`
-This command is used to toggle the 'complete' property for a specific goal.
-By default, this command operates on 'active' goals.

-To mark a goal as complete, invoke the subcommand with the goal ID.
+Mark the 'active' goal with the matching ID as complete.

 ```
 gl complete {{ ID }}
 ```

-This command can also be used to set the status of a goal to 'incomplete'.
+This command can also be used to set the status of an 'active' goal to 'incomplete'.

 ```
 gl complete {{ ID }} --false